 - Savella (milnacipran)

-The effectiveness of these drugs was explored in a survey done in 2014 by the Global Pain Initiative, which interviewed more than 1,300 fibro patients:
+The effectiveness of these drugs was explored in a survey done in 2014 by the Global Pain Initiative, which interviewed more than 1,300 fibromyalgia sufferers:

-Unfortunately, only 8 to 10 percent of fibromyalgia patients claimed they found some relief with prescription drugs, while 60 to 68 percent of patients did not see any improvements in their symptoms at all.
+Only 8-10% percent of patients said that they found some relief with prescription drugs.
+Around 60% of patients did not see any improvement in their symptoms.